 To appreciate the development of doctoral education in nursing, one must understand where nursing has been with regard to education at the doctoral level.
-Indeed, nursing has been unique in the approach to doctoral preparation since nurses began to earn doctoral degrees.
-Even today nurses are prepared at the doctoral level through varying degrees, which include Doctor of Education (EdD), Doctor of Philosophy (PhD), Doctor of Nursing Science (DNS), and more recently, the Doctor of Nursing Practice degree.
-Prior to the development of the DNP degree, the Nursing Doctorate was also offered as a choice for nursing doctoral education.
+Indeed, nursing has been unique in its approach to doctoral preparation since nurses began to earn doctoral degrees.
+Even today nurses are prepared at the doctoral level through various degrees, including doctor of education (EdD), PhD, DNS, and now DNP.
+Prior to the development of the DNP degree, the ND was also offered as a choice for nursing doctoral education.